twlevelup/watch_edition/README.md

 - Windows users [get the installer here](https://nodejs.org/download/)
 - For OS X users we recommend installing NodeJS using [Homebrew](http://brew.sh/)

+### CCTray / CCMenu

+This will allow you to monitor the status of the CI build.

+1. Install [CCTray](http://www.cruisecontrolnet.org/projects/cctray) (Windows) or [CCMenu](http://ccmenu.org/) (OS X)
+2. Visit https://snap-ci.com/twlevelup/proto_watch/branch/master?notice=proto_watch and click "CCTray" in the top right of the screen
+3. Add the XML config to CCTray or CCMenu on your dev machine

 # Setup